JD-2006/YouTube-Subtitle-Searcher/README.md

 # YouTube-Subtitle-Searcher
-Download and search all of the video subtitles on a channel/creator
+Download and search all of the video subtitles of a channel/creator

 A Linux and Windows program that creates a folder named as the channel name and downloads all the videos subtitles then asks user for a search term and if found displays the name of the videos subtitle.